nopSolutions/nopCommerce-Docs/en/developer/tutorials/scheduled-tasks.md

 With Scheduled tasks, you can schedule a task to run at certain periods.
 For example, nopCommerce sends queued emails periodically.
 The basic steps to create a new task are:

-1. Define a class which implements **IScheduleTask** interface.
+1. Define a class that implements the **IScheduleTask** interface.
 It has only one method that takes no arguments; **ExecuteAsync**.
 As you guessed this method is invoked when the task should be run.

 ```csharp
 public partial class KeepAliveTask : IScheduleTask